Reslient by Design

 Zone-Resilient

-• Created as zone-redundant or deployed zonal across multiple zones
+• Created as zone-redundant or deployed zonally across multiple zones

 • Survives a single zone outage by design

-• Minimizes downtime because data and services continue in healthy zones
+• Minimizes downtime as data and services continue in healthy zones

 Non-Zonal (Regional)